 My buddy, Peter, was all for it.
 A few weeks previously, another teacher friend, Dave Wall, was driving me to a class when we heard that former President Jimmy Carter was being interviewed by a news reporter from WBZ Channel 4 at the station’s Soldiers Field Road near Harvard.
-We veered toward the studio’s front entrance, waited outside, and then greeted President Carter when he exited the building.
-Dave and I ended up conversing with the nation’s 39th chief executive for more than five minutes until his Secret Service detail reminded Mr. Carter that he had another appointment.
+Dave and I veered toward the studio’s front entrance, waited outside, and then greeted ex-President Carter when he exited the building.
+Dave and I ended up conversing with the nation’s 39th chief executive for more than five minutes until his Secret Service detail reminded Mr. Carter that he had another appointment!

-A minute or so later, the Klieg lights fired up, and a string of reporters emerged surrounded by the Secret Service.
-Suddenly, Governor Dukakis and Mrs. Dukakis strolled out of the school amidst a flurry of media surrounding them.
+A minute or so later, the Klieg lights fired up, a gaggle of supporters began to converge, and a string of reporters instantly surrounded the candidate along with the Secret Service.
+Governor Dukakis and Mrs. Dukakis then strolled out of the school amidst a flurry of people surrounding them.

 “Mike Dukakis from Brookline,” the Governor said to me.

 “Shaun Kelly from Wellesley,” I replied.
 “I have already voted for you today, Sir!”

 The governor and his wife smiled, thanked us, and then got into their limo and sped away with Secret Service agents riding the ramp of the car and sirens echoing from the three police cars accompanying it.
 Sam Donaldson, a prominent ABC reporter at the time, sallied up to us and grumbled, “Who the hell are you?”